DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 ## Findings Image Upload

-You can add images (.png) to your findings.
+You can add images (.png, .jpeg, .gif) to your findings.
 In order to achieve this, you have to click on "Manage Files" within the finding:
 ![Manage Files](../../images/findings_manage_files.png)
 There, you can upload a png file to attach it to a finding:
 ![Upload PNG File](../../images/file_upload.png)